jenkinsci/jira-trigger-plugin/README.md

   - Remove JQL configuration in JIRA Webhook page if you configure one
   - Try to update an issue again and check if you are getting the logs now.
 If not, you might have network connectivity problem, proceed below.
 - If using JIRA Cloud:
-  - Your Jenkins must be hosted with 80 or 443 port (I haven't tested JIRA Cloud myself, if you are using it and it works please let me know!)
+  - Your Jenkins must be hosted with 80 or 443 port
 - If you own JIRA Server:
   - SSH to JIRA machine.
   - Try to cURL Jenkins URL and make sure that you can get a response back.